-If Jakavi is to be co-administered with strong CYP3A4 inhibitors or dual inhibitors of CYP3A4 and CYP2C9 enzymes (e.g. fluconazole), the unit dose should be reduced by approximately 50%, to be administered twice daily (for monitoring frequency see sections Dosage regimen and administration and Interactions).
+If Jakavi is to be co-administered with strong CYP3A4 inhibitors in MF and PV or dual inhibitors of CYP3A4 and CYP2C9 enzymes (e.g. fluconazole) in MF, PV, and GvHD patients, the unit dose should be reduced by approximately 50%, to be administered twice daily (for monitoring frequency see sections Dosage regimen and administration and Interactions).